 Sao Paulo, Brazil

-Newly accessible and affordable for Americans, Brazil recently began offering eVisas online for about $40—a big change from the $160 fee and in-person appointment that were previously required.
-And airlines are following suit: Chilean carrier LATAM and new budget airline Air Italy both now offer flights to Brazil, with Sao Paulo being the main hub for LATAM (and pretty much all U.S.-based airlines).
+In 2019, Brazil stopped requiring visas for Americans—a big change from the $160 fee and in-person appointment that were previously required.
+And airlines are following suit: Chilean carrier LATAM and budget airline Air Italy both now offer flights to Brazil, with Sao Paulo being the main hub for LATAM (and pretty much all U.S.-based airlines).
 And while Brazil might make you think of rainforests and Rio beaches, an introduction to Brazil should begin in its concrete jungle: Sao Paulo.

 Where to Stay: Located in Sao Paulo’s trendy Jardins neighborhood, the high-end Renaissance Sao Paulo Hotel has sprawling views of Sao Paulo’s endless skyline.
 Upgrade to a roomy business suite to lock down a sky-high view, and for added access to a sleek lounge serving unlimited hors d’oeuvres and bar specialties on the top floor.